PrairieView Partners LLC Sells 7,839 Shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR)

-PrairieView Partners LLC cut its holdings in iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Get Rating) by 20.4% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 30,601 shares of the exchange traded fund’s stock after selling 7,839 shares during the period.
-PrairieView Partners LLC’s holdings in iShares Core S&P Small-Cap ETF were worth $2,896,000 at the end of the most recent reporting period.
+PrairieView Partners LLC decreased its stake in iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Get Rating) by 20.4% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 30,601 shares of the exchange traded fund’s stock after selling 7,839 shares during the period.
+PrairieView Partners LLC’s holdings in iShares Core S&P Small-Cap ETF were worth $2,896,000 as of its most recent filing with the SEC.

 iShares Core S&P Small-Cap ETF, formerly iShares S&P SmallCap 600 Index Fund, seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s SmallCap 600 Index (the Index).
 The Index measures the performance of publicly traded securities in the small-capitalization sector of the United States equity market.